 The answer is yes!
-Last year, we found out from the Clio Legal Trends report that fast growing law firms are increasing their revenues by 20-30% every year.
+Last year, we found out from the Clio Legal Trends report that fast-growing law firms are increasing their revenues by 20-30% every year.
 How?
 It all comes down to finding an extra 10-15 minutes per day to spend on valuable work.
 Those extra minutes a day may feel insignificant but over the course of the entire year, the compound effect is huge.

 Ground Rule 1: What gets measured gets managed

 The solution is to figure out how you’re spending your time.
 Most of us already have a “good sense” of how we divide our time.
-But Peter Drucker’s 70-year-old adage “what gets measured gets managed” takes it one step further, because what is measured can also be improved.
+But Peter Drucker’s 70-year-old adage “what gets measured gets managed” takes it one step further because what is measured can also be improved.

 Step 1.
-Start tracking what a typical work day and work week looks like for you.
-This will give you a better sense of the tasks that are taking up your work day.
+Start tracking what a typical workday and workweek looks like for you.
+This will give you a better sense of the tasks that are taking up your workday.
 You can try using a journal, spreadsheet or even a browser extension tool like Toggle (free for Chrome) that prompts you to fill in details every time you start a new task.
 At the end of the week, set aside some time to review and collect your learnings.
 Divide all your activities into core areas: client work, administrative tasks, meetings, business development, management time and anything else.

 Ground Rule 2: Use single-tasking and compounding

 Our advice is, always tackle one task at a time, otherwise known as the science of single-tasking.
-You’re not going to be able to fix all your time wasting problems in the first week.
+You’re not going to be able to fix all your time-wasting problems in the first week.
 Neuroscience confirms this, multi-tasking may seem fun and productive, but it actually has the opposite effect.
-“Attempting to do two challenging tasks at once will lead to a drain in productivity” points out Hal Pashler, psychology professor at UC San Diego.
+“Attempting to do two challenging tasks at once will lead to a drain in productivity” points out Hal Pashler, a psychology professor at UC San Diego.
 By focusing on fixing one task, you’ll become fully engaged in figuring out how to solve that problem.
-You’ll be an expert in how to complete that task a lot more efficiently which also means you’ll be able to solve the problem quicker and move on to fixing the next time-waster.
+You’ll be an expert in how to complete that task a lot more efficiently which also means you’ll be able to solve the problem quickly and move on to fixing the next time-waster.
 Over the course of the year, these mini fixes and time savers will start to compound to an extra 1-2 hours a week.

 Similar to the Tesla approach, which we’re big fans of.
-Rather than taking on one long massive rebuild, Tesla optimises its production line, by making constant tweaks all the time.
+Rather than taking on one long massive rebuild, Tesla optimizes its production line, by making constant tweaks all the time.
 Those small tweaks compound over time to a lot of innovation.
 Or in your case, this could be time for more valuable and meaningful work.